1. Home

 • Chatbase— Teams that need a fully customizable AI agent built on their internal knowledge

-In our post below, we’ll break down what customer support AI agents are, why they matter, the features that separate the best from the rest and our pick of the top contenders for customer support in 2025!
+In this guide, we'll break down the features that separate the best tools from the rest and a side-by-side shortlist of top contenders for customer support in 2026.

 What are AI agents for customer support?